porcupineparty/CybersecurityBlog/src/labs/first-lab.md

 <h4>Credential Testing Tools</h4>

-1. *Hashcat, John the Ripper, Hydra Medusa, Patator, and Cain* are all password cracking tools.
+1. *Hashcat, John the Ripper, Hydra Medusa, Patator, and Cain* are all password cracking tools
-2. *CeWL* is a custom wordlist generator.
+2. *CeWL* is a custom wordlist generator
 3. *Mimikatz looks for sensitive credentials in windows memory*
 4. *DirBuster* is a brute-forcing tool which involves enumerating file systems on a server